codovate/MINImusic-Player/README.md

 The following features are available free of charge :

 * Playlist support;
-* Ability to Customise the Controllers to display & the order ;
+* Ability to Customise the Controllers - to show/hide & reorder ;
 * Callbacks for almost every single function;
 * Autoplay and loop support
-* Automatically detects when you insert/remove the headset;
 * Supports Multiple Instance on the Same Page.

 ## Screenshots